 How does Lumenzia differ from other luminosity masking approaches?

 Can Lumenzia produce the same masks as channel-based masks?

 Yes.
 The buttons at the top of the panel produce results similar to my free channel-based masks.
 For black and white images, the results are the effectively the same for either approach.
 Lumenzia’s default behavior has been optimized to be more responsive to saturated colors.
 However, Lumenzia also includes an option to create masks that have the same color response (just hold the <cmd / ctrl> ke> while clicking on the masking button).

 Unfortunately, if you are using Photoshop CS5 or earlier, you will not be able to use Lumenzia (you may wish to try my free luminosity masking actions, which I haven’t tested, but I have heard work on older versions of Photoshop).
-If you wish to consider upgrading, recommend the Creative Cloud Photography Program, which offers both Photoshop and Lightroom for only $9.99 a month.
-I find it to be a very good value for two of the best photo editing/organizing programs available - one Nikon D810 body costs the same as 25 years of Photoshop subscriptions.
+If you wish to consider upgrading, recommend the Creative Cloud Photography Program, which offers both Photoshop, Lightroom, and more for only $9.99 a month.
+I find it to be a very good value for two of the best photo editing/organizing programs available - one Nikon D850 body, lens, and a laptop costs more than 50 years of Photoshop and Lightroom subscriptions.

 Are there are any functional limits on CS6?